alorlea/alorlea.github.io/_posts/open-source/2016-02-08-openstack-cluster-orchestration-with-karamel.markdown

 # Working with Karamel

 Getting started with Karamel is quite easy, before launching our cluster, we will need to define the configuration of a cluster.
-In a cluster definition file, we can identify 4 core elements to describe you cluster: Provider, Cookbooks, Attributes and Groups.
+In a cluster definition file, we can identify 4 core elements to describe you cluster: **_Provider_**, **_Cookbooks_**, **_Attributes_** and **_Groups_**.

-We will go the meaning of each component through an example cluster, let's imagine that I want to deploy a simple Hadoop cluster with Apache Flink running a namenode and 20 datanodes using an Openstack infrastructure.
-In addition, we want to deploy a wordcount job when the cluster is ready.
+In order to understand the role of each core component, we will go through a simple example cluster, let's imagine that I want to deploy a simple Hadoop cluster with Apache Flink running a namenode and 20 datanodes using an Openstack Infrastructure.

+So how can I express this information in Karamel?
+In addition, if we want to deploy a wordcount job when the cluster is ready, how can we achieve this?
+How can Karamel allow us to express this business needs?
+This is how you would do it, as shown on the following file:

 {% highlight yaml %}